AdamGagorik/ffxiahbot/docs/usage.md

     There is a pre-built CSV file in the repo, so you do not need to run this command if you don't want to.

+!!! note

+    Set FFXIAHBOT_SCRUB_MAX_FAILURES=N to the number of failures (N) you are willing to accept before the scrubber stops.

+!!! note

+    Enable the asyncio logger by setting FFXIAHBOT_SCRUB_DEBUG_ASYNCIO=1

 {{ get_help_message("ffxiahbot", "scrub") }}

 #### Refilling the Auction House